horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

 {:toc}
 ### Background

-I am goting to build a bearingles induction motor, and the next step is to wind the stator winding.
-I always found the winding the most iritating part during machine design.
+I am going to build a bearingless induction motor, and the next step is to wind the stator winding.
+I always found the winding the most irritating part during machine design.
 Therefore, this paper serves as a note  how I managed to alter the winding arrangement of a theoretical design to that for an actual prototype.

 ### Specifications

 At the design stage, it is assumed that the voltage rating is 480 Vrms for this wye-connected 50 kW, 30,000 rpm motor.
-The parallel number of path/branch is 2 to enable a parallel no voltage combind stator winding setting [it requires more, e.g., on the number of slots $Q_s$ as multiple of 12 and the number of poles (cannot be 3)].
+The parallel number of path/branch is 2 to enable a parallel no voltage combined stator winding setting [it requires more, e.g., on the number of slots $Q_s$ as multiple of 12 and the number of poles (cannot be 3)].
 With a shear/tangential stress of 12 kPa, the rated stator current is 180.874 Arms.
-To ahieve the rated power, the motor should be axially scaled to 281.2 mm.
+To achieve the rated power, the motor should be axially scaled to 281.2 mm.

 The power stack (a nick name for inverter) we have is tested under 200 V dc bus voltage and 10 A ac or dc current.
 The Voltage rating for the switching device is 1200 V, which implies a highest output voltage somewhere below 600 V to make sure there is a safety factor for over-voltage (e.g., high dv/dt issue).